 How to:

-- Sit tall in a sturdy chair, feet flat, hip-width apart, knees over ankles.
+- Sit in a sturdy chair with your feet flat, hip-width apart, and knees over ankles.

 - Inhale, lift arms forward or overhead, keeping shoulders relaxed.